nsbgn/scripts/README.md

 [jq](https://stedolan.github.io/jq/), because they make quick DIY scripts easy.

-Currently, the repository contains the following dmenu-based tools:
+Currently, the repository contains the following tools:

 - [dmenu-mpv](dmenu-mpv): An interface to [mpv](https://mpv.io/), as a plain
   music player that simply offers a shuffled list of full albums to play.
 - [dmenu-pass](dmenu-pass): An interface to
   [pass](http://www.zx2c4.com/projects/password-store/), as a password manager.
-- [dmenu-json](dmenu-json): A script to construct dmenus with submenus defined in JSON.

-Other than that, I have:

 - [xcwd.sh](xcwd.sh): an alternative to
   [xcwd](https://github.com/schischi/xcwd),
   [lastcwd](https://github.com/wknapik/lastcwd) and